SoftSec-KAIST/Reassessor/README.md

 `preprocessing` module.

 > **Note**
-> The preprocessing step requires `Docker` engine to run reassemblers.
+> Docker needs to be installed on the same machine to run reassemblers within
-> Moreover, we assumed that you can run Docker commands as a non-root user
+> a Docker container.
+Our scripts assume that you can run Docker commands as a
-> since we wanted our scripts not to ask you for sudo password.
+> regular (unprivileged) user; thus, no need to run them with sudo.

 ```
 $ python3 -m reassessor.preprocessing <binary_path> <output_dir>